banchan86/BonVision_env_dev/docs/articles/basic-workflow.md

 ## Create Window

 All BonVision workflows need to start by creating a display window and loading the essential BonVision resources.
-If additional resources such as 3D models are required, load them at this step using the optional `SceneResources` node.
+If additional resources such as 3D models and textures are required, load them at this step using the optional `SceneResources` and `TextureResources` node.

 > [!NOTE]
 > You can copy the workflows below directly into Bonsai by clicking the copy button on the top right of the container.